Cleaning Sterling Silver

 cleaning machine - produces a stunning brilliance and does no harm at all to the jewellery.
 Of

 course the jeweller will charge you for this service.
+These days small very efficient ultrasonic cleaners are

 Silver Cleaning Dips - most are very good producing excellent results - useful if you have a lot of